Public Administration (MPA)

 Minimum Total Hours36

-MPA students may choose three (3) credit hours of elective credits from among all PADM (Public Administration) or PLAN (Planning) courses.
-Students in dual degree programs requiring a thesis or internship may only be required to take three (3) credit hours of PADM 682 Practicum/Internship.
+MPA students may choose three (3) credit hours of elective credits from among all URBS Public Administration or Planning courses.
+Students in dual degree programs requiring a thesis or internship may only be required to take three (3) credit hours of URBS 660.

 MPA Areas of Concentration